Skip to content ↓

 Share MAT

-The role of the induction lead (coordinator) is not one set out in the statutory induction guidance.
+The role of the induction tutor is not one set out in the statutory induction guidance.
 Depending on the size and staffing structure of your school, you may not have a designated induction lead; the role may be undertaken by the head teacher or a tutor.

-C&K Teaching School Hub communicates with induction leads through half-termly breakfast briefings on the first Thursday of each half term.
-These meetings are followed up with a handout summarising the key actions for them, their ECTs, mentors and tutors during the half term.
-IDetails can be found here: Calderdale and Kirklees Teaching School Hub - IC Breakfast Briefings (ckteachingschoolhub.org)
+C&K Teaching School Hub communicates with induction tutors through half-termly breakfast briefings on the first Thursday of each half-term.
+These meetings are followed up with a handout summarising the key actions for them, their ECTs, mentors and tutors during the half-term.
+Details can be found here: Calderdale and Kirklees Teaching School Hub - IC Breakfast Briefings (ckteachingschoolhub.org)

 Log in to My Ambition here: Login (ambition.org.uk)

-In addition to this, induction lead should conduct a Coaching-on-Coaching session three times across the two-year training programme for every mentor.
+In addition to this, the induction tutor should conduct a Coaching-on-Coaching session three times across the two-year training programme for every mentor.
 This is a supportive process rather than a judgemental one.
 Findings should be recorded on the Hub’s form.